-- From 1 July many NSW licences will be recognised in Victoria, the ACT and Northern Territory
+- From 1 July some NSW licences will be recognised in Victoria, the ACT and Northern Territory.
+Some Victorian, ACT and Northern Territory licences will also be recognised in New South Wales.

-From 1 July 2021 many NSW licences will be recognised in Victoria, the ACT and Northern Territory.
+From 1 July 2021 some NSW licences will be recognised in Victoria, the ACT and Northern Territory.
+Some Victorian, ACT and Northern Territory licences will also be recognised in New South Wales.

-This means a NSW worker who wants to temporarily work in another state, or a NSW business that wants to send workers to a job in another state, may have to spend time and money getting a separate licence.
+Currently, a worker who wants to temporarily work in another state, or a business that wants to send workers to a job in another state, may have to spend time and money getting a separate licence.

-For example, someone with a NSW Responsible Service of Alcohol (RSA) card who wants to work across the border in the ACT must complete an application, have a criminal history check and pay a fee before they can start work.
+For example, a NSW motor car dealer who wants to work across the border in Victoria, must complete a mutual recognition application and pay some fees before they can start work.

 What licences does this affect

-The first NSW licences to be recognised through Automatic Mutual Recognition (in Victoria, the ACT and Northern Territory are):
+The first Victorian, ACT and Northern Territory licences to be recognised in New South Wales through Automatic Mutual Recognition are:

 - scrap metal dealers